zchee/golang-wiki/AssemblyPolicy.md

 # Assembly Policy

 This document describes when and how to add assembly code to routines in the Go-maintained packages.
+This document is a work in progress.

 In general, the rules are: